dmorris1980/github-action-wpe-site-deploy/README.md

 1. Create a `.github/workflows/main.yml` file in your root of your WordPress project/repo, if one doesn't exist already.

 2. Add the following to the `main.yml` file, replacing PRD_ENV, STG_ENV, DEV_ENV and the private key var name and branches if they were anything other than what is below.
-Consult "Furthur Reading" on how to setup keys in repo Secrets.
+Consult "Further Reading" on how to setup keys in repo Secrets.

 3. Git push your site repo.